 Want to have a successful bakery all from the comforts of your own home?
-North Carolina is one of several states that currently allow home-based bakers to bake from home and sell their baked goods to the public for a profit.
-Gain a comprehensive understanding of what it takes to “bake” your dreams come true.
+North Carolina is one of several states that currently allows home-based bakers to bake from home and sell their baked goods to the public for a profit.
+You will gain a comprehensive understanding of what it takes to “bake” your dreams come true.
 Examine compliance regulations and the kitchen inspection process.
 Understand recipe development and packaging requirements.
-Discover the procedure of food storage, food safety, and sanitation.
-Master online sales and receive practical advertising suggestions and marketing strategies.
-Operating a home-based bakery is one way to see if your product is ready to go from “the kitchen to the marketplace!”.
+Learn about food storage, food safety, and sanitation.
+Understand online sales and receive practical advertising suggestions and marketing strategies.
+Operating a home-based bakery is one way to see if your product is ready to go from “the kitchen to the marketplace.”

 Space is limited, register early.

 ONLINE COURSE: If you live in North Carolina and you want to have a successful bakery all from the comforts of your own home, you’re in the right place!
 This is the same course taught by the WCPSS Lifelong Learning Program.
 The online course was created for those bakers who are not able to attend the Cary, NC. location.
 You will have the same instructor and lifetime access to the course material.
 Are you ready to start your home-based bakery business?
 Register today